USNavalResearchLaboratory/SCRaytrace/README.md

 # SCRaytrace
 Solar Corona Raytracing tools

+## Compiling the source from github
 SCraytrace now uses cmake.
 To compile the project once cloned from github, run the following:
 cmake -H. -Bbuild
 cmake --build build -- -j3

 For additional testing, you can run the following:
 cd build
 make test

-Dependencies
+## Dependencies
 - boost C++ library
 - cppunit